 Unit MU29/CC forms a large, shallow, well vegetated embayment known as Middle Cliff with a steep well-defined eroding toe in mud.
 There is also activity at the unit head and mid slope.
-The unit is classified as Partly Active in 2018, the same as 2016.
+The unit is classified as Partly Active in 2020.

 Unit MU29/CD is similar to MU29/CC but with more recent activity in the form of slumps, slides, block failures and mudflows at the toe.
-As a result, this unit is classified as Partly Active, as it was in 2016.
+As a result, this unit is classified as Partly Active (unchanged)